Cannabis Side Effects & Adverse Events: Here’s What You Need to Know

 Cannabis Withdrawal (Yes, it’s a Real Thing; No, It’s Not That Bad)

-While cannabis isn’t generally associated with physical dependency and withdrawal syndrome upon cesseation, the phenemonon is medically documented and not a comfortable one at that.
+While cannabis isn’t generally associated with physical dependency and withdrawal syndrome upon cessation, the phenomenon is medically documented and not a comfortable one at that.
 Chronic, heavy cannabis use will inevitably cause the individual’s physiology to adapt to a constant influx of cannabinoid compounds, thus altering one’s homeostasis and current physiological equilibrium.
 Therefore, it is not surprising that upon abrupt cessation of cannabis, some mild withdrawal and discomfort is expected.

 Most Common Withdrawal Symptom: The Inability to Sleep

-One of the most commonly reported withdrawal symptoms from abrupt cannabis cessation is the inability to fall asleep.9 Other common withdrawal symptoms include lack of appetite, irritability and mild anxiety.10 However, in comparison to the insidious and debilitating nature of opioid withdrawal or the life threatening symptoms of alcohol or benzodiazepine dependency and detoxification are monsters to be reckoned with, causing cannabis withdrawal to pail in comparison.
+One of the most commonly reported withdrawal symptoms from abrupt cannabis cessation is the inability to fall asleep.9 Other common withdrawal symptoms include lack of appetite, irritability and mild anxiety.10 However, in comparison to the insidious and debilitating nature of opioid withdrawal or the life threatening symptoms of alcohol or benzodiazepine dependence and detoxification are monsters to be reckoned with, causing cannabis withdrawal to pail in comparison.

 The Side Effect That Saves The Day: The Miracle That is “The Munchies”